tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

       The 'route-object-include-exclude' is used to configure constraints on which route objects (e.g., nodes, links) are included or excluded in the path computation.\\
       The interpretation of an empty 'route-object-include-exclude' list depends on the TE Tunnel (end-to-end or Tunnel Segment) and on the specific path, according to the following rules:\\
         1. An empty 'route-object-include-exclude' list for the primary path of an end-to-end TE Tunnel indicates that there are no route objects to be included or excluded in the path computation.
-        1. An empty 'route-object-include-exclude' list for the primary path of a TE Tunnel Segment indicates that no primary LSP is required for that TE Tunnel Segement.
+        1. An empty 'route-object-include-exclude' list for the primary path of a TE Tunnel Segment indicates that no primary LSP is required for that TE Tunnel Segment.
         1. An empty 'route-object-include-exclude' list for a reverse path means it always follows the forward path (i.e., the TE Tunnel is co-routed).
 When the 'route-object-include-exclude' list is not empty, the reverse path is routed independently of the forward path.
         1. An empty 'route-object-include-exclude' list for the secondary (forward) path of a TE Tunnel segment indicates that the secondary path has the same endpoints as the primary path.
-- path-in-segment: A YANG container that contains a list of label restrictions that have to be taken into considerations when stitching to another tunnel segment such as at a domain boundary.
+- path-in-segment: A YANG container that contains a list of label restrictions that have to be taken into consideration when stitching to another tunnel segment such as at a domain boundary.
 The TE tunnel segment in this case is being stitched to the upstream TE tunnel segment.
-- path-out-segment: A YANG container that contains a list of label restrictions that have to be taken into considerations when stitching to another tunnel segment such as at a domain boundary.
+- path-out-segment: A YANG container that contains a list of label restrictions that have to be taken into consideration when stitching to another tunnel segment such as at a domain boundary.
 The TE tunnel segment in this case is being stitched to the downstream TE tunnel segment.